 Our clients understand that while they may not be spouses anymore, they are still co-parents who must work together.
 Most separated families continue to come together even after the children grow up — for serious accidents and illnesses, graduations and weddings, if nothing else.

-At Quay Law Centre, our child-focussed dispute resolution can help you put your child first.
+At Quay Law Centre, our child-focussed dispute resolution can help you put your child first

 - The role of the parents:Before the separation, each parent probably had a defined role with the children.
 This may influence who should be in charge of day-to-day care of the children, or who should make major decisions for them.

-- Each parent’s lifestyle:This may include any new partners, job and living situation.
+- Each parent’s lifestyle:This may include any new partners, the parent’s job and living situation.

-- The wishes of the children: Particularly as they grow older, children’s preferences must be taken into account.
+- The wishes of the children:As a child grows older, his or her preferences must be taken into account.